Daughter of late celebrity hair dresser takes over much loved salon

 When the popular hairdresser lost his battle to cancer in June 2018, many of his customers feared they would no longer be able to access the expert wig services.

-However 29-year-old Mrs Chapman, who also works as a photographer, said she was determined to continue his legacy and has re-branded the business to feel more modern.
+However 29-year-old Mrs Joyce, who also works as a photographer, said she was determined to continue his legacy and has re-branded the business to feel more modern.

 She said: “Taking over the salon has been a lot of work but I feel very strongly and passionately that I want to make my dad proud by carrying on.